saraian/FOUND-Dataset/README.md

 # FOUND-Dataset

-The repository contains the Habitat dataset in `habitat/`, together with the objects that will move in the scene, declarative scripts in `scripts/`, a prompt-driven generator, and a ROS 2 runner.
+You must download the Habitat dataset in the directory `habitat/`, along with the additional objects that will move the scene (https://huggingface.co/datasets/ai-habitat/ycb).
+In this repo you can find the declarative scripts in `scripts/`, a prompt-driven generator, and a ROS 2 runner.

 ## One-time setup